k00mi/gitaly/README.md

 mounts have been
 removed](https://about.gitlab.com/2018/09/12/the-road-to-gitaly-1-0/).

-The last feature that remains to be migrated is the [ElasticSearch indexer](https://gitlab.com/gitlab-org/gitaly/issues/760).
+The last feature that remains to be migrated is the [Elasticsearch indexer](https://gitlab.com/gitlab-org/gitaly/issues/760).
 Once that is done we can conclude the migration project by [removing the Git repository storage paths from gitlab-rails's